scao53/shiyacao.github.io/_pages/research.md

 ## Selected Publications

+Note: Student collaborators are <u>underlined</u> and include graduation year.

+<u>Lin, J. Q. ’25J</u>, <u>Liu, K. ’24</u>, Cao, S., <u>Liu, Z. ’25</u>, and <u>Pham, L. ’25</u>.
+Examining the intersection of disability, race, gender, and age in shaping the employment outcomes of higher educated individuals.
+Under the 2nd round of review at the *Journal of Disability Policy Studies*.

 Cao, S. (2023).
 Examining information systems use to facilitate the workplace accommodation process. *Work: A Journal of Prevention, Assessment & Rehabilitation*. [https://doi.org/10.3233/WOR-220716](https://doi.org/10.3233/WOR-220716)

 Loiacono, E., & Cao, S. (2023).
 The chains that bind: Gender, disability, race, and IT accommodations. *In Handbook of Gender and Technology: Environment, Identity, Individual*, Trauth, E. and Quesenberry, J., eds.
 (252-272), Cheltenham, UK: Edward Elgar Publishing. [https://doi.org/10.4337/9781800377929.00021](https://doi.org/10.4337/9781800377929.00021)